Future-Proofing Authentication Against Insecure Bootstrapping for 5G Networks: Feasibility, Resiliency, and Accountability: Threat and Security Models

 \subsection{Threat Model and Scope}

 We consider a probabilistic polynomial-time (PPT) adversary with full control over the wireless medium.
-The adversary can eavesdrop on all broadcast messages, inject, modify, or replay forged $SIB$ messages, and impersonate legitimate base stations (gNBs) to mislead $\ue$s.
-Additionally, the adversary may corrupt up to ${(t-1)}$ $\bs$s, gaining access to their secret keys and internal states to craft forgeries.
-The adversary is thus capable of performing three attack vectors commonly exploited in cellular networks, as captured in our threat model and illustrated in Fig.~\ref{fig:adv_models}, and detailed below:

-\begin{itemize}[leftmargin=*] \item \textbf{Fake Base Stations (FBSs).} These attacks~\cite{ltefuzz,president} are carried out by luring the victim $\ue$ to connect to an FBS that spoofs legitimate $\bs$s.
-Once connected, attackers can launch multi-phase attacks that exploit vulnerabilities in subsequent protocol stages~\cite{mubasshir2025gottadetectemall}. \item \textbf{Key Compromise Scenarios.} We account for active adversaries capable of compromising $\bs$s to extract signing keys~\cite{de2024performance}, forge signatures, and impersonate legitimate $\bs$s during 5G bootstrapping~\cite{ransacked}.
-While some $\bs$s may be compromised, we assume at least $t$ out of $n$ remain uncompromised.
+The adversary can eavesdrop on all broadcast messages, inject, modify, or replay forged $SIB$ messages, and impersonate legitimate base stations (gNBs) to mislead UEs.
+Additionally, the adversary may corrupt up to ${(t-1)}$ BSs, gaining access to their secret keys and internal states to craft forgeries.
+The adversary is thus capable of performing three attack vectors commonly exploited in cellular networks, as captured in our threat model and illustrated in Fig.~\ref{fig:adv_models}, and detailed below: \begin{itemize}[leftmargin=*] \item \textbf{Fake Base Stations (FBSs).} These attacks~\cite{ltefuzz} are carried out by luring the victim UE to connect to an FBS that spoofs legitimate BSs.
+Once connected, attackers can launch multi-phase attacks that exploit vulnerabilities in subsequent protocol stages~\cite{mubasshir2025gottadetectemall}. \item \textbf{Key Compromise Scenarios.} We account for active adversaries capable of compromising BSs to extract signing keys~\cite{de2024performance}, forge signatures, and impersonate legitimate BSs during 5G bootstrapping~\cite{ransacked}.
+While some BSs may be compromised, we assume at least $t$ out of $n$ remain uncompromised.
 This is a practical assumption, as a majority compromise would indicate that the entire network is no longer trustworthy.
-To support this, $\bs$ hardening techniques such as advanced intrusion detection and secure configuration practices can be applied~\cite{erricson}. \item \looseness-1 \textbf{MiTM Attacker.} An MiTM attacker impersonates a $\bs$ to a victim $\ue$ and vice versa, enabling interception, modification, or replay of messages.
-This is possible when traffic is not protected (e.g., digitally signed)~\cite{alter}.
+To support this, BS hardening techniques such as advanced intrusion detection and secure configuration practices can be applied~\cite{erricson}. \item \looseness-1 \textbf{MiTM Attacker.} An MiTM attacker impersonates a BS to a victim UE and vice versa, enabling interception, modification, or replay of messages.
+This is possible when traffic is not protected (e.g., digitally signed)~\cite{rupprecht2019breaking}. \end{itemize}